 Know this – you are not alone.
 If you are constantly fearing people will find out you don’t belong in your position or that you don’t know as much as people think you do – take comfort that most of the greatest successes in the world have been in your shoes.

--JJ DiGeronimo is a speaker on leadership for women, uses her background as a woman in technology to educate, motivate and enlighten professional women.
+-JJ DiGeronimo, a keynote speaker on leadership for women to educate, motivate and enlighten professional women.